hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Source</td>
-    <td>The complete citation of the study from which the diet information comes.</td>
+    <td>The complete citation of the study from which the diet information comes.
+Please format as in this example:  LastName, F. I. 2010.
+Article name here.
+Journal of Awesome 23: 223-231.</td>
   </tr>
 </table>